wgmyers/mal/impls/ruby-wgm/NOTES.md

 Nearly there, except the Redefine def! test fails.
 Hiliarious.
 We didn't modify it.
 Hah.
 Ok, why is that happening?

+Added a DEBUG constant to hold debug flags.

+Added 'q' for quit so I stop typing 'Ctrl-D' in the terminal and closing it.

 ## Step 4 (2021-05-03)

 This is easily the trickiest bit yet.